 - SBAC Overall Achievement Score “Exceeds Standard” on either ELA or Math OR, standardized test scores from student’s former school showing high achievement.
 This criteria is adjusted for students that are English Learners or Special Education.

-Eligibility Notification is done by the Department of Educational Services.
+Eligibility Notification is done by the Department of Learning & Innovation.

-- Spring Initial Testing: GATE eligible letters are mailed to parents in August/September.
+- Spring Initial Testing: GATE eligible letters are mailed to parents in September.
 Parents are not notified if their child did not qualify.

 If the student is eligible